Tax reporting and your benefits – FAQ

 UW employees will receive their 1095 form from either the state Health Care Authority (HCA) or directly from your health plan (see details below).

 If you are an employee enrolled in a PEBB Uniform Medical Plan: The HCA will send your 1095 form to your home address.
-This form indicates (by month) whether or not you had health coverage during 2018, and will list any enrolled family members.
+This form indicates (by month) whether or not you had health coverage during the prior tax year, and will list any enrolled family members.

-If you are an employee enrolled in a PEBB Kaiser WA or Kaiser Permanente NW Plan: You will receive your 1095 form directly from Kaiser Permanente which indicates (by month) whether or not you had health coverage in 2018, and will list any enrolled family members.
+If you are an employee enrolled in a PEBB Kaiser WA or Kaiser Permanente NW Plan: You will receive your 1095 form directly from Kaiser Permanente which indicates (by month) whether or not you had health coverage in the prior tax year, and will list any enrolled family members.

-If you are a Graduate Appointee Insurance Plan participant: You will receive your 1095 form directly from Lifewise indicating (by month) whether or not you had health coverage during 2018, and listing any enrolled family members.
+If you are a Graduate Appointee Insurance Plan participant: You will receive your 1095 form directly from Lifewise indicating (by month) whether or not you had health coverage during the prior tax year, and listing any enrolled family members.

 For detailed information regarding these forms and your tax returns, please refer to the IRS web site.